Secure-Embedded-Systems/woot2025-GlitchGluck/example3/fault-1st/README.md

 ## File Descriptions

-This folder simulate the fault-free system behavior under correct and incorrect PIN entry conditions and generate the DSTG for analysis.
+This folder simulate the fault system behavior under incorrect PIN entry conditions and generate the DSTG for analysis.

-### Correct Pin Entry

-- `pin5-correct-pin-sim/`
-  Includes the simulation data for the correct PIN entry scenario.

-- `pin5-correct-pin-dstg/`
-  Contains the Dynamic State Transition Graphs (DSTGs) for the correct PIN entry.

 ### Incorrect Pin Entry